Can You Sue Your Employer for Slander and Defamation?

 How To Prove Defamation

 There are two forms of defamation.
-Libel is written defamatory statements, including in newspapers, books, magazines, etc. Slander is spoken defamatory statements.
-Whatever the form defamatory statements take, there are four requirements to prove a defamation claim.
+Libel is written defamatory statements, including in newspapers, magazines, websites, etc. Slander is spoken defamatory statements.
+With either form, there are four requirements to prove a defamation claim.

 Falsehood

 The first requirement is that someone made a false statement of fact about you.
 There are two important points about falsehood.
-First, you can sue someone for making a false statement of fact about you but not for expressing their opinion about you.
-Second, truth is one of the primary defenses against defamation.
+You can sue someone for making a false statement of fact about you but not for expressing their opinion about you.
+Truth is one of the primary defenses against defamation.
 If a statement is true, it isn’t defamatory, regardless of how unflattering or harmful it may be to your reputation.

-While it might seem simple, parties often dispute the difference between fact and opinion in defamation cases.
-The person suing says someone made a false statement about them, while the person being sued says they were just expressing their opinion.
 Sometimes, people make factual statements sound like opinions.
-For example, they might say, ‘I believe Sam robbed the convenience store last week.’
+For example, they might say, “I believe Sam robbed the convenience store last week.”
 Is this a statement of fact or opinion?
 What is the context?
 The intention?
 The exact legal line between fact and opinion can be unclear and varies by jurisdiction.
-An employment law attorney with experience in defamation can help you understand the exact legal requirements in your state.
+An employment law attorney with experience in defamation cases can help you understand the legal requirements in your state.

 Publication

-The second requirement is showing that the person published or communicated their false statement about you to a third person.
+The second requirement is showing that the person published or communicated their false statement about you to another person.
 Essentially, this means that the person made the defamatory statement to someone else instead of keeping it to themselves.

 This requirement can be tricky in the employment context.
 “Because performance evaluations are internal, there might be a question of whether the statements were published to a third party,” Lenzo says.
 “The argument might be: This statement is being made by agents or employees of the employer to agents or employees of the employer, and therefore it was never published to a third party.”